Museum of History & Industry: McCurdy Family Maritime Gallery

 On the top floor of the museum is a small gallery dedicated to Seattle's maritime history.
 The space was originally designed as a replica of a ship's bridge in order to train naval recruits during World War II and features a set of south facing windows overlooking Lake Union.
 One of the most popular artifacts in the gallery is a working World War II-era TANG periscope from a naval submarine which offers a 360-degree view of Lake Union and downtown Seattle.
 The gallery is curated by the Puget Sound Maritime Historical Society which has maintained a close partnership with MOHAI since the early 1950s.

 Bezos Center for Innovation

 The museum opened a major museum addition on October 11, 2013 called the Bezos Center for Innovation.
-The project is funded by a $10 million gift from Amazon.com founder and CEO Jeff Bezos.
+The project is funded by a $10 million gift from Amazon founder and CEO Jeff Bezos.
 The project was designed by Seattle-based Olson Kundig Architects and occupies a portion of the museum's Grand Atrium.

-Education programs

-The K-12 programming at MOHAI is designed to complement the permanent exhibition, "True Northwest: The Seattle Journey".
-Programs are designed to support teachers through meeting state curriculum standards, and offering professional development opportunities; use primary sources to promote critical thinking; present multiple perspectives to explore diverse experiences and histories that make up Seattle's story; make history relevant with personal connections; and create links across academic disciplines.

-Onsite programs for students are designed to complement the permanent exhibition.
-Students use primary sources to explore Seattle's stories, gather evidence to crack history mysteries, and explore facts and myths about Seattle's past.

-Outreach resources include themed trunks that include artifacts, audio/visual resources, and adaptable activities that are aligned to state curriculum standards.
-Themes range from Native American People of Washington State, to the Settlers of Washington State, to the War Years.
-Themed packets of visual resources include photographs and slides, background histories and activities.
-Themes include Early Recreation in Seattle, Changing Scenes of Downtown Seattle, and Women in Washington History.
-Finally, a reader's theater script, drawn from primary sources relating to the Gold Rush, comes with stage directions.

-MOHAI also organizes professional development opportunities for teachers, to strengthen their understanding of Seattle's history, object-based learning, and curriculum standards.

-Collections

-MOHAI has around 4 million objects in the collection, including roughly 100,000 three dimensional artifacts, over 3 million photographs, and around 200,000 archival holdings.
-Collections focus on Seattle's early settlement (ca. 1850) through the present day, and concentrate on the stories and achievements of Seattle and King County residents.
-The three dimensional collection encompasses a range of items such as textiles, fine art, decorative arts, household objects, maritime equipment, early computers, vehicles and more.
-The museum also has a growing collection of oral histories from long-time Puget Sound residents.